JAGUAR RACING TO 1959

 Model by CMC 1/18

-1953 XK120-C (C-Type): Ecurie Ecosse purchased the Jaguar team cars from the 1953 season and raced them extensively in 1954.
+1953 XK120-C (C-Type) (GP Penya-Rhin, 1954): Ecurie Ecosse purchased the three Jaguar team cars from the 1953 season and raced them extensively in 1954.
 This car (XKC053) finished second at Le Mans in 1953.
-It was raced at the Spanish GP support race for sports cars and finished 3rd with Ninan Sanderson at the wheel.
+It was raced at the GP Penya-Rhin a support race for the Spanish GP, where it finished 3rd with Ninan Sanderson at the wheel.

 Model by K&R REPLICAS/SMTS 1/43

-1953 XK120-C (C-Type): This car (XKC052) was raced by Roy Salvadori at the Spanish GP race at Barcelona, narrowly being beaten by Ferrari.
+1953 XK120-C (C-Type) (GP Penya-Rhin, 1954): This car (XKC052) was raced by Roy Salvadori at the GP Penya-Rhin, the Spanish GP support race for sports cars at the Pedralbes Circuit in Barcelona, narrowly being beaten by Ferrari.
 At Le Mans in 1953, this car finished 4th and had a long, successful race history.

 Model by K&R REPLICAS/SMTS 1/43

-1953 XK120-C (C-Type): James Scott Douglas was unable to start the Spanish GP race due to engine problems.
+1953 XK120-C (C-Type) (GP Penya-Rhin, 1954): James Scott Douglas was unable to start the GP Penya-Rhin race in 1954 due to engine problems.
+The race was won by a Ferrari 735 S, Ecurie Ecosse Jaguars finished 2nd and 3rd.
 Engine problems did not prevent XKC051 from winning Le Mans in 1953, its most glorious racing moment.

 Model by K&R REPLICAS/SMTS 1/43